 Physical sunscreen ingredients work like a reflective barrier, scattering UV rays before they penetrate your skin.
-Chemical filters absorb UV rays, changing them into heat before they can damage the skin.
+Chemical sunscreens are partially absorbed into the skin and create a chemical reaction that helps prevent UV damage.

 Sunscreen has a sun protection factor (SPF) number on the label.
 This number is important, but it’s not the only thing to look for.